 Eat 2 -3 times a day at roughly the same time during daylight hours.

 Even as we humans have the capacity to eat whatever we want whenever we want, like eating ice cream at midnight, snacking on nuts while working at the computer, skipping lunch entirely, and binging on chips in the late afternoon, eating two or three meals a day at roughly the same time every day is better for your body.

 Anahad O'Conner of the New York Times writes that "a growing body of research suggests that our bodies function optimally when we align our eating patterns with our circadian rhythms, the innate 24-hour cycles that tell our bodies when to wake up, when to eat and when to fall asleep.
 Studies show that chronically disrupting this rhythm — by eating late meals or nibbling on midnight snacks, for example — could be a recipe for weight gain and metabolic trouble."

 TIP: Make lunch the main meal of the day.
 This is when your digestive capacity is at its peak.

 Ayurveda, the healing tradition of India and sister science of yoga, and modern science are in agreement with regards to meal timing, meal spacing and what to eat when.
 Ayurveda has always emphasized that meal spacing and making lunch the largest meal of the day are keys to health and longevity.
-Ayurveda argues that when the sun is at its highest ,at the noon hour, is when the body is most primed to take in the largest meal.
+Ayurveda argues that when the sun is at its highest, at the noon hour, the body is most primed to take in the largest meal.
 Scientific evidence support this.
 Eating the bulk of your food in the first half of the day is better for our health because we are biologically best equipped to digest food more efficiently and burn more calories in the earlier part of the day.